skreddypalvai/Customer_Satisfaction_Prediction/README.md

 ![image](https://github.com/skreddypalvai/aKX3V0vGhGihpb1s/assets/137756791/21d945d2-3e94-4041-ab05-b6eb0a5ee3a9)![image](https://github.com/skreddypalvai/aKX3V0vGhGihpb1s/assets/137756791/17603c08-de9e-4774-96ce-9f6b588143c4)

-In conclusion, after comparing the importance scores of all the three models, we find that X1, X3, and X4 are the most crucial features.
-The logistic company can enhance customer satisfaction by giving top priority to these questions namely 'my order was delivered on time', 'I ordered everything I wanted to order', and 'I paid a good price for my order', while excluding X2 and X5 questions.
+In conclusion, after comparing the importance scores of all the three models, we find that X1, X3, X4 and X6 are the most crucial features.
+The logistic company can enhance customer satisfaction by giving top priority to these questions namely 'my order was delivered on time', 'I ordered everything I wanted to order', 'I paid a good price for my order' and 'the app makes ordering easy for me', while excluding X2 and X5 questions.